OMAR-AHMED-SAAD/Water-Sort-Puzzle-Search-Based-Solver/README.md

 - **Iterative Deepening (ID)** It expands the most nodes due to iterating and doing the dfs for several levels.

-- **A* Searches (AS1 and AS2)** provide a balance between optimality, completeness, and resource efficiency.
+- **A_Star Searches (AS1 and AS2)** provide a balance between optimality, completeness, and resource efficiency.
 While they use more memory than the greedy approaches, they guarantee finding the most optimal solution while expanding fewer nodes than UCS. **A* Search 1** tends to use less memory and CPU than **A* Search 2**, making it slightly more efficient overall.